Ammar-Elsaeed/Seizure-Detection-CHB-MIT-dataset-/README.md

 ```
 ---
 ## Dataset
-The data set can be downloaded by clicking [here](https://ieee-dataport.org/open-access/preprocessed-chb-mit-scalp-eeg-database#)
+The data set can be downloaded from this [Link](https://ieee-dataport.org/open-access/preprocessed-chb-mit-scalp-eeg-database#)
+Download 2,097,150 values x 23 channels with outcome column chbmit_preprocessed_data.csv
 ---